bufbuild-ru/docs/docs/bufstream/releases/index.md

 #### Features and improvements

-- Add `kafka.partition` column to Parquet and Iceberg™ table schemas
+- Add `kafka.partition` column to Parquet and Iceberg table schemas
-- Set identifier fields of Iceberg™ tables as a composite of `kafka.partition` and `kafka.offset` fields
+- Set identifier fields of Iceberg tables as a composite of `kafka.partition` and `kafka.offset` fields
-- Set sort order of Iceberg™ tables as a composite of `kafka.ingest_timestamp` and `kafka.offset` fields
+- Set sort order of Iceberg tables as a composite of `kafka.ingest_timestamp` and `kafka.offset` fields
-- Support `delete` retention policies for Iceberg™ tables
+- Support `delete` retention policies for Iceberg tables
 - Update Kafka API version handling to better reflect our support matrix
 - Additional performance improvements